Canon G1 X Mark III vs Olympus E-PL9

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon PowerShot G1 X Mark III and Olympus PEN E-PL9 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the G1X Mark III and the E-PL9 are recent models that are part of the current product line-up.
-The G1X Mark III replaced the earlier Canon G1 X Mark II, while the E-PL9 followed on from the Olympus E-PL8.
+The G1X Mark III is a recent model that features in the current product line-up of Canon.
+In contrast, the E-PL9 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the E-PL9 was succeeded by the Olympus E-PL10.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 So how do things add up?
 Is there a clear favorite between the Canon G1 X Mark III and the Olympus E-PL9?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.